 Our water policy is designed to reduce wastewater from our production facilities, with each facility's wastewater being measured on a fiscal basis and broken down into two categories based on the production at the plant level.
 Results are tabulated at the end of the fiscal year by plant.
 Plants must meet or exceed the established reduction goals to meet the reduction targets.
 These targets are based on the previous year's results of wastewater distribution.
 All goals have been established by Senior Management and are reviewed on an annual basis to distinguish if the goals need to be revised for the upcoming fiscal year and are ratcheted down over time.
-For fiscal year 2024, 8 of 17 plants met their reduction targets.
+For fiscal year 2024, 4 of 17 plants met their reduction targets.

-Some examples of our water savings projects include installing a Hydro cooler, which replaced spray nozzles, to save 18 million gallons of water per year.
+Some examples of our water savings projects

+include installing a Hydro cooler, which replaced spray nozzles, to save 18 million gallons of water per year.
 Another project to replace a pump, saved an additional 15 million gallons of water for a total permanent savings of 33 million gallons of water used.
 In addition to our water savings in 2021, additional water savings projects in the 2022 pack season resulted in over 51 million gallons of water saved per year.
 The projects included practicing dry clean up, increased training for water awareness and installation of another chiller to replace single pass water in a cooling loop.
-For the 2024 packing season, we have installed a new water valve on our main water supply line in our Janesville plant.
-The valve is designed to reduce air volume, eliminate turbulence, and regulate flow rate.
-The addition of this valve is projected to save an estimated 45 million gallons of water per year.
+For the 2024 pack season, our Glencoe plant installed chillers to replace single pass water, resulting in a savings of over 40 million gallons of water.
+Another plant Clyman, increased the size of a storage tank, that prevented an undersized tank from overflowing.
+The increased size of the tank saved 250 thousand gallons of fresh water that would have been used in the production process.